 M.S. (en route to the Ph.D.)
 Upon application, the department will recommend for the award of the M.S. degree any student who has satisfactorily completed the first year of the program leading to the Ph.D. degree.
-Satisfactory is defined as having taken at least four courses (not including ASTR 710), and one research project.
+Satisfactory is defined as having taken at least four courses (not including ASTR 710) and one research project.
 The student should have a grade average of HP in the courses taken and a grade of HP or above in the research project.
 Program materials are available upon request to the Director of Graduate Studies, Department of Astronomy, Yale University, PO Box 208101, New Haven CT 06520-8101.
-Courses ASTR 510b^U, Stellar Populations Robert Zinn The stellar population of our galaxy and the galaxies of the local group.
-The properties of stars and star clusters, stellar evolution, and the structure and evolution of our galaxy.
-[ASTR 518b, Stellar Dynamics] ASTR 520b/G&G 538b, Computational Methods in Astrophysics and Geophysics Paolo Coppi The analytic and numerical/computational tools necessary for effective research in astronomy, geophysics, and related disciplines.
+Courses [ASTR 510b^U, Stellar Populations] ASTR 518b, Stellar Dynamics Marla Geha The dynamics and evolution of star clusters; structure and dynamics of our galaxy; theories of spiral structure; dynamical evolution of galaxies.
+ASTR 520a/G&G 538a, Computational Methods in Astrophysics and Geophysics Paolo Coppi The analytic and numerical/computational tools necessary for effective research in astronomy, geophysics, and related disciplines.
 Topics include numerical solutions to differential equations, spectral methods, and Monte Carlo simulations.
 Applications are made to common astrophysical and geophysical problems including fluids and N-body simulations.
-ASTR 530b^U, Galaxies Marla Geha The formation and evolution of galaxies.
-Topics include the morphology and structure of galaxies, stellar populations, central black holes, galaxy mergers, and galaxy properties as a function of environment.
-[ASTR 540a^U, Radiative Processes in Astrophysics and Geophysics] ASTR 550b^U, Stellar Astrophysics Sarbani Basu An introduction to the physics of stellar atmospheres and interiors.
-The basic equations of stellar structure, nuclear processes, stellar evolution, white dwarfs, and neutron stars.
-MW 9-10:15 [ASTR 555b^U, Observational Techniques] ASTR 560a, Interstellar Matter and Star Formation Richard Larson Observations of interstellar matter at optical, infrared, radio, and X-ray wavelengths.
-Dynamics and evolution of the interstellar medium including interactions between stars and interstellar matter.
+[ASTR 530b^U, Galaxies] [ASTR 540a^U, Radiative Processes in Astrophysics and Geophysics] [ASTR 550b^U, Stellar Astrophysics] ASTR 555a^U, Observational Techniques Robert Zinn The design and use of optical telescopes, cameras, spectrographs, and detectors to make astronomical observations.
+The reduction and analysis of photometric and spectroscopic observations.
+ASTR 560b, Interstellar Matter and Star Formation Hector Arce Observations of interstellar matter at optical, infrared, radio, and X-ray wavelengths.
+Dynamics and evolution of the interstellar medium, including interactions between stars and interstellar matter.
 Molecular clouds and processes of star formation.
-[ASTR 565a, The Early Universe] [ASTR 570a, High-Energy Astrophysics] ASTR 580a or b, Research By arrangement with faculty.
+ASTR 565b, The Evolving Universe Pieter van Dokkum The emergence of structure in the universe: stars, galaxies, and clusters of galaxies.
+Emphasis on the interplay of theory and observations in this rapidly evolving field.
+ASTR 570a/PHYS 570a, High-Energy Astrophysics Eilat Glikman A survey of current topics in high-energy astrophysics, including accreting black hole and neutron star systems in our galaxy, pulsars, active galactic nuclei and relativistic jets, gamma-ray bursts, and ultra-high-energy cosmic rays.
+The basic physical processes underlying the observed high-energy phenomena are also covered.
+HTBA ASTR 580a or b, Research By arrangement with faculty.